2025 Stratford events

 What happens when some of Canada’s sharpest comedic minds take on the myths, contradictions, and quirks of Canadian life—live?

-The gloves come off and the laughs roll as a celebrated and award winning comedian hits the stage for a no-holds-barred performance of comedy, satire, and gut-busting honesty.
-From maple syrup clichés to the complexities of cultural identity, she’ll riff, react, and reinvent what it means to be Canadian.
+The gloves come off and the laughs roll as a celebrated and award winning comedian Martha Chaves hits the stage for a no-holds-barred performance of comedy, satire, and gut-busting honesty.
+From clichés to the complexities of cultural identity, she’ll riff, react, and reinvent what it means to be Canadian.

-Following the performance, join CBC IDEAS host Nahlah Ayed for a sharp, hilarious, and thought-provoking evening exploring the role of comedy in shaping Canada’s national identity.
+Following the performance, join CBC IDEAS host Nahlah Ayed, and comedians Martha Chaves and Deb McGrath for a sharp, hilarious, and thought-provoking evening exploring the role of comedy in shaping Canada’s national identity.
 From political satire to everyday absurdities, comedy has long served as a kind of Canadian shield—deflecting, reflecting, and revealing who we are.

 In this live panel event, some of the country’s funniest minds delve into how humour and satire can expose national truths, challenge cultural myths, and unite us through laughter.
 Together, they’ll explore questions at the heart of our comedic culture: